nanohanno/blog/_posts/2023-07-13-simpleblog.md

 ---
 layout: post
-title: "A simple blog"
+title: A simple blog
-subtitle: "Hosted on github pages"
+subtitle: Hosted on github pages
 date: 2023-07-13
-background: '/images/default_post.jpg'
+background: /images/default_post.jpg
 ---

 I wanted to write a simple blog with things that I have learned - in general and on that day - for a long time.

 Github pages offers a very easy way to create a page from markdown content, build it via Jekyll in Github actions and publish on Github pages.